-- For photo posts, make your images at least 1080 pixels wide.
+- For photo posts, make your images at least 320 pixels wide and no more than 1080 pixels wide.

 Got it?
 Good.
-But there’s more stuff you should know about making your Instagram pictures as fabulous as you are.
-Here’s what this article will cover:
+But there’s more stuff you should know about making your Instagram pictures as fabulous as you are, such as:

 - How to save your PicMonkey images at the perfect size for Instagram.

-So first, the great news is that you are no longer confined to just a square.
-Which makes a huge amount of sense—one out of five photos posted to Instagram started out in landscape or portrait mode, and cropping everything to a square meant people were cut out of photos, or those lovely distance shots just didn’t feel quite as grand.
+This freedom to crop however you see fit makes a huge amount of sense.
+One out of every five photos posted to Instagram started out in landscape or portrait mode, so cropping everything to a square meant people were cut out of photos or those lovely distance shots just didn’t feel quite as grand.
 Now when you post a photo in Instagram, you can crop in both square and rectangular aspect ratios.

 How to size Instagram photos in PicMonkey

 Start off with the highest resolution image you’ve got.
 To check the pixel dimensions of your photo, click Crop in the Basic Edits tab, and you’ll see the dimensions in the Actual size boxes.
-Type the pixel dimensions you want into the boxes and then drag the grid to a crop you like.
+Type the pixel dimensions you want in the boxes and then drag the grid to a crop you like.
 Or you can just drag the corner handles on the grid and watch the dimension numbers change.
 Feel free to make a square if that’s your thing, or choose dimensions for a portrait or landscape photo.
-Just keep your eye on the actual size boxes—width needs to be at least 1080 pixels.
-Click Apply when done.
+Just keep your eye on the actual size boxes so you know where your pixel width is at.
+When you’re done, click Apply.

 Once you’ve added all the effects to your masterpiece and are ready to launch that puppy, click Save in the top toolbar.
 If your image is a photo, use the .jpg file format (the default setting) and choose the image quality.
 Go as high as you can (Sean?
 Yaaaas.) while keeping an eye on file size.

-If you’re angling for that perfectly square post, you can also use our Blank Instagram Post template to get your photo sized.
-Click Customize to launch the template into the Editor and then just right-click it to replace our image with an image from your computer, Hub, or other storage options.
+If you’re angling for that perfectly square post with none of the extra frill, you can also use our Blank Instagram Post template to size your photo.
+Click Customize to launch the template into the Editor and then right-click it to replace our image with an image from your computer, Hub, or any other account you have connected to PicMonkey.
 It’ll be perfectly sized to 1080 x 1080 pixels.

 Now you’re ready to upload your fab photo to Instagram!

-Want to make your Instagram photos so crazy-good that your friends might think you’ve got a team of magic photo elves at your beck and call?
-Get a free trial of our premium Premium subscription!
+Wanna make your pics so crazy good-looking that your friends think you have a team of magic elves at your beck and call?
+Try Premium.